oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 // src/App.js
 // ...
 async retrieveAssets() {
-  this.dbAssets = await this.ocean.assets.search("10 Monkey Species Small")
+  this.search = await this.ocean.assets.search('10 Monkey Species Small')
-  console.log(this.dbAssets)
+  console.log(this.search)
+  alert(
+    'Asset successfully retrieved.
+Look into your console to see the search response.'
+  )
 }
 // ...
 ```